 Why Some Patients Abandon Clinical Trials Prematurely

-Jonathan Eilberg • Feb 22, 2023
+Jonathan Eilberg • February 22, 2023

 So, your patient recruitment marketing campaigns were a success.
 Check!
-You were smart to design a dedicated clinical trial website to broadcast your study and built a physician awareness campaign to drive organic patient enrollment.
+You were smart to design a dedicated clinical trial website to broadcast your study and build a physician awareness campaign to drive organic patient enrollment.
 Check!

 As clinical research studies become increasingly complex and time-consuming, patient retention becomes a top priority for the key stakeholders in any clinical trial.
 In fact, patient attrition is one of the main reasons why studies fail to reach their endpoint, leading to potentially costly delays and abandoned trials altogether.
 To meet the necessary patient retention goals, it’s important to understand the main reasons why patients leave clinical trials before they conclude.